Sorento's facelift provides value for money

-Although the handling bias has shifted towards on-road motoring, this latest model is still capable off the road, particularly the all-wheel-drive versions.
-The launch event included a foray into a forestry area near Putaruru and, while it was hardly challenging, it did show that the Sorento R can take on the rougher stuff.
+And although the handling bias has shifted towards on-road motoring, this latest model is still capable off the road, particularly the all-wheel drive versions.
+Last week's launch event included a foray into a forestry area somewhere Putaruru, and while it was hardly challenging it did show that the Sorento R can take on the rougher stuff.

-The introduction of the new platform has helped shave up to 96 kilograms off the kerb weight of the Sorento R, and this has in turn reduced average fuel consumption with both the petrol and turbodiesel models.
+Introduction of the new platform has helped shave up to 96 kg off the kerb weight of the Sorento R, and this has in turn reduced average fuel consumption with both the petrol and turbo diesel models.

 All powertrains are now mated to a six-speed automatic with sequential manual shift, and fuel economy has been improved partly through what is known as Neutral Control that automatically shifts the transmission from drive to neutral when the vehicle is stopped for more than a few seconds, reducing engine load.

 Kia Sorento R is one of the best SUVs on the market, and despite the fact it remains an 'old' model with not much cosmetic change at all, this latest facelift does represent a major step forward for the vehicle because there is a lot that is different underneath its familiar bodyshell.
 In this respect I agree with Todd McDonald who last week argued that the best way to appreciate the new Sorento R is to get behind the wheel and take it for a long drive - because only that way will it become apparent that ride, handling and road-holding have all been improved.